luminati-io/node-js-user-agent/README.md

 [![Promo](https://github.com/luminati-io/LinkedIn-Scraper/raw/main/Proxies%20and%20scrapers%20GitHub%20bonus%20banner.png)](https://brightdata.com/)

-This guide explains hot to set the `User-Agent` header with Node.js and implement user agent rotation to evade anti-bot detection:
+This guide explains hot to set the `User-Agent` header with Node.js and implement user agent rotation to evade anti-bot detection while [scraping with node.js](https://brightdata.com/blog/how-tos/web-scraping-with-node-js):

 - [How to Change the Node.js User Agent Using the Fetch API](#how-to-change-the-nodejs-user-agent-using-the-fetch-api)
   - [Set a User Agent Locally](#set-a-user-agent-locally)